About this Website

 1. What are Dr. Baird's qualifications for providing answers to science questions?

-For the past year, Dr. Baird has been an Assistant Professor of Physics at West Texas A&M University.
+For the past three years, Dr. Baird has been an Assistant Professor of Physics at West Texas A&M University.
 In this capacity, he teaches numerous entry-level and upper-level university courses and carries out research on quantum devices.
 Previous to this, he was an adjunct physics professor for ten years at the University of Massachusetts Lowell and senior research scientist at the Submillimeter-Wave Technology Laboratory.
 While at UMass Lowell, Dr. Baird taught electromagnetics courses to PhD students and supervised PhD student research in the laboratory.
 Additionally, he has authored several dozen academic research publications, including various internal reports for the military.
 Furthermore, Dr. Baird has served as a peer reviewer for academic journals such as Applied Physics Letters, Optics Express, and IEEE Transactions on Antennas and Propagation; as well as a reviewer of applications for NASA fellowships and a reviewer of book proposals for CRC Publishing.

 2. What is the purpose of this website?